 Your child might try and tell you that his/her friends are cool kids.
 But you need to take a close look at the kinds of kids your child is hanging out with.
 Chances are the way these friends behave is the way your child behaves when you’re not around.
 Do some of your child’s friends smoke cigarettes or pot?
 If so, odds are your child is smoking too.
 Your child’s friends are like a mirror for your son or daughter — they look at themselves in that mirror and try to conform to what they see there.
 One of the best ways to get a good idea of what your child is like is to look at their closest friends.

 You need to stay in touch with your child’s school.
 Never assume that his/her school will be in touch with you if there is a problem.
 If your child is getting into drugs, odds are he/she will start ditching class from time to time.
 Kids who do this tend to take off during the middle of school and get stoned somewhere near the campus.
 Don’t assume that their school will let you know about this kind of behavior.
 And you need to realize, kids are great at covering up this kind of behavior.
 Every kid knows how to forge their parent’s signature — no joke.
-Call your child’s school from time to time and ask about your child attendance record.
+Call your child’s school from time to time and ask about your child’s attendance record.
 You need to take the initiative here!

 Does your child act distant?
 Do they constantly want to be with their friends, away from home?
 When you ask your child what he/she has been up to, does your child give some vague reply?
-Does you child want to eat in their room all the time instead of with the family?
+Does your child want to eat in their room all the time instead of with the family?
 Children are smart – they know that the easiest lie to tell is the one they can avoid having to tell.
-If you child doesn’t tell you what he/she has been up to, there’s a good chance your child is hiding something.
+If your child doesn’t tell you what he/she has been up to, there’s a good chance your child is hiding something.

-Does it seem like your child is suddenly a completely different person with a new personality which you don’t like one bit?
+Does it seem like your child is suddenly a completely different person with a new personality that you don’t like one bit?
 Has your child suddenly developed a tough guy/girl attitude?
 If your child is experimenting with at-risk behavior, there’s a good chance you’ll be seeing these kinds of attitude changes.
 Often parents just see this as normal teenage behavior and write it off.
 Don’t make this mistake . . . otherwise you might overlook one of the most obvious signs.

 These kinds of changes should be fairly obvious.
-Does your child stay up late (or even all night) frequently, refusing to get up in the morning at a decent time.
-Does your child sleep way too much or way too little.
-If your child isn’t sleeping much, there’s a good chance he/she is using .
+Does your child stay up late (or even all night) frequently, refusing to get up in the morning at a decent time?
+Does your child sleep way too much or way too little?
+If your child isn’t sleeping much, there’s a good chance he/she is using.
 This is a frequent effect of this kind of stimulant.
 Excessive use of foul or obscene language Has your child suddenly developed a filthy mouth?
-This might indicate that your child is giving into peer pressure from their friends and should be a warning sign to you.
+This might indicate that your child is giving in to peer pressure from their friends and should be a warning sign to you.
 If your child is trying to fit in with their friends by cussing, sooner or later your child will probably look for other ways to gain acceptance in his/her peer group.
 One of these ways is often drugs.

 Here’s another obvious sign of drug experimentation that is often overlooked as normal teenage behavior.
 Does your child come home in the afternoon after hanging out with friends and devour everything in the refrigerator?
 If your child is smoking pot with his/her friends, it wouldn’t be unusual for your child to eat a bit more food than normal.
-Does your child skip quite a few consecutive meals, then “speed” use is a possibility.
+Does your child skip quite a few consecutive meals, then “speed” use is a possibility?

 Does your son or daughter treat everybody as if they were the enemy?
 Do they tend to express the idea that everybody is out to get them?
 Do they seem overly paranoid to you?
 This is not normal teenage behavior; you need to understand that.
 This is one of the most common signs of drug abuse.
 It’s one of those signs you don’t have to look hard to see.